EN

 In Oxford the walk involves entrance only into churches, and there is no charge for this.
 However St Michael-at-the-Northgate charges a small fee if you want to climb the tower.
 (Here you would see the door of the Bocardo jail where the Reformers were imprisoned.)

-Should you wish to visit the Cathedral, which is within Christ Church, you could purchase a ticket at the Visitor Centre in Chris Church Meadows (entrance fee £10, with a very fine audio commentary) or you could participate in one of the Cathedral services, entering through the main Tom Gate on St Aldates.
+Should you wish to visit the Cathedral, which is within Christ Church, you could purchase a ticket at the Visitor Centre in Christ Church Meadows (entrance fee £10, with a very fine audio commentary) or you could participate in one of the Cathedral services, entering through the main Tom Gate on St Aldates.
 There is no charge for entrance to services.

 Several colleges are open to the public for a small fee.
-However Hertford College, home to William Tyndale, isn't open to the public.
+However Hertford College, home to William Tyndale, isn't generally open to the public.

 The Divinity School may be seen in a tour of the Bodleian Library.
 These tours run throughout the day, and cost from around £6.